manstegling/ziploq/README.md

 Producer-B-1000
 ```

 Remember that we had registered both input source with capacity set to '128' and `BackPressureStrategy.BLOCK`?
+This
-This means none of the consumers will have held more than 128 messages in memory, at the same time, when the input data was synchronized.
-Instead, if a consumer's internal buffer were to reach 128 messages its `onEvent(...)` method would block until the downstream catches up, ensuring that we never go out-of-memory.
+guarantees none of the consumers will ever have held more than 128 messages in memory (at the same time) when the
+input data was merged.
+Instead, if a consumer's internal buffer were to reach 128 messages its `onEvent(...)` method
+would block until the downstream catches up, ensuring that we never go out-of-memory.

-This might not be a concern when only passing a few thousand Strings through the pipe, but just imagine scenarios in which we're processing millions or even billions of rich messages!
+This might not be a concern when only passing a few thousand Strings through the pipe, but just imagine scenarios in
+which we're processing millions or even billions of rich messages!

+### Standalone SPSC queues

+Feel free to be creative!
+The class `SpscSyncQueueFactory` allows direct creation of Single-Producer Single-Consumer
+(SPSC) queues, which can be useful as buffers, etc. For example, queues from `createUnordered(...)` comes with built-in
+online sorting for queued messages based on a vector clock.
+All queues are lock-free concurrent SPSC queues built on
+top of data structures from the lightning-fast [JCTools](https://github.com/JCTools/JCTools) library.

 ### Leave feedback

 Feel free to reach out if you have any questions or queries!
-For issues, please use Github's issue tracking functionality.
+For issues, please use Github's issue
+tracking functionality.

  ----